vorugantia/particle_filter_localization_project/README.md

 #### Measurement model

-We do this in `update_particle_weights_with_measurement_mode` on 297.
+We do this in `update_particle_weights_with_measurement_model` on 297.
 We iterate through the particle cloud and apply the likelihood field method.
 For computational efficiency, we only sample eight directions of the robot's sensor measurement.
 For each of these directions, we compute hypothetical `x_k` and `y_k` coordinates according to the formula given in the lecture.
 The only difference is that our method clips the measured distance to 3 m to avoid infinities in the LIDAR measurements.
 We use `get_closest_obstacle_distance` to compute the final weighting.
 We found that a standard deviation of 0.25 works well in the Gaussian distribution used to get likelihood.

 #### Resampling/Incorporation of noise